shirleyx2000/shirmeepandtunah/README.md

 + **Adjacency Matrix**: Next, implement the `AdjacencyMatrixGraph` class in the `ca.ubc.ece.cpen221.mp3.graph` package.
 Your implementation must internally represent the graph as an adjacency matrix.
 If you are not familiar with the adjacency matrix representation of graphs, see the Wikipedia page on the adjacency matrix representation as a reference.

 #### Algorithm Implementations
-For this part of the assignment, you will write three algorithms that might be used for social network analysis using your graph implementations.
+For this part of the assignment, you will implement algorithms that might be used for social network analysis using your graph implementations.

 Your algorithms must use only the methods provided in the interface, and can not use any features specific to the implementation of `Graph` being used.
 Your algorithms must work correctly on any correct implementation of a `Graph`, including your `AdjacencyMatrixGraph` and `AdjacencyListGraph`.